Midnight in Paris: Filming

 Principal photography began in Paris in July 2010.
-Allen states that the fundamental aesthetic for the camera work was to give the film a warm ambience.
-He describes that he likes it (the cinematography), "intensely red, intensely warm, because if you go to a restaurant and you're there with your wife or your girlfriend, and it's got red-flecked wallpaper and turn-of-the-century lights, you both look beautiful.
+Allen states that the fundamental aesthetic for the camera work was to give the film a warm ambiance.
+He describes that he likes the cinematography "intensely red, intensely warm because if you go to a restaurant and you're there with your wife or your girlfriend, and it's got red-flecked wallpaper and turn-of-the-century lights, you both look beautiful.
 Whereas if you're in a seafood restaurant and the lights are up, everybody looks terrible.
 So it looks nice.
 It's very flattering and very lovely."
-To achieve this he and his cinematographer, Darius Khondji, used primarily warm colours in the film's photography, filmed in flatter weather and employed limited camera movements, in attempts to draw little attention to itself.
-This is the first Woody Allen film to go through a digital intermediate, instead of being coloir timed in the traditional photochemical way.
-According to Allen, its use here is a test to see if he likes it enough to use on his future films.
+To achieve this he and his cinematographer, Darius Khondji, used primarily warm colours in the film's photography, filmed in flatter weather and employed limited camera movements, in attempts to draw little attention to the cinematography.
+This is the first Woody Allen film to go through a digital intermediate, instead of being color timed in the traditional photochemical way.
+According to Allen, its use here is a test to see if he likes it enough to use in his future films.

 Allen's directorial style placed more emphasis on the romantic and realistic elements of the film than the fantasy elements.
 He states that he "was interested only in this romantic tale, and anything that contributed to it that was fairytale was right for me.
 I didn't want to get into it.
 I only wanted to get into what bore down on his (Owen Wilson's) relationship with Marion."

 Locations

 The film opens with a 3 1/2-minute postcard-view montage of Paris, showing some of the iconic tourist sites.
 Kenneth Turan of the Los Angeles Times describes the montage as a stylistic approach that lasts longer than necessary to simply establish location.
 According to Turan, "Allen is saying: Pay attention – this is a special place, a place where magic can happen."

 Midnight in Paris is the first Woody Allen film shot entirely on location in Paris, though both Love and Death (1975) and Everyone Says I Love You (1996) were partially filmed there.
 Filming locations include Giverny, John XXIII Square (near Notre Dame), Montmartre, Deyrolle, the Palace of Versailles, the Opéra, Pont Alexandre III, the Sacré-Cœur, the Île de la Cité itself, and streets near the Panthéon.